mustaneerhaider01/go-learning-resources/go_concurrency_demo/notes.md

 2. Channel is like a data transmission device in Go which is just a normal value that can be stored in variable.

-3. We can define whihc kind of value can be emitted by the channel.
+3. We can define which kind of value can be emitted by the channel.

 4. Channels can be created with the built-in make() function.